 Some key differences between Montessori and traditional education include:

-- a focus on holistic living skills (academic, social, practical, and life skills) as well as academics (traditional schools focus more on academics).
+- a focus on holistic living skills (academic, social, practical, and life skills) and academics (traditional schools focus more on academics).

 - mixed-age group.
 Usually, a Montessori classroom has children whose ages span across three years (classes are usually grouped in the following age groups: 0–3, 3-6, 6–9, 9–12, 12–15, and 15–18 – although classrooms in the preschool ages are most common by far).
 In comparison, traditional classrooms segregate children every year.